 6. Choose various models

 Are there any disadvantages of unlocked phones?
 Yes.
-Although unlocked devices have proven to be beneficial, they also have several drawbacks.
+Although unlocked devices have proven beneficial, they also have several drawbacks.

 Disadvantages of unlocked phones